Meta-Model-Based Meta-Policy Optimization: Formulating model-based meta-RL

 \section{Formulating model-based meta-RL}

 In this section, we formulate model-based meta-RL as a special case of POMDPs.
 In our formulation, the hidden state is assumed to be composed by the task and observation: $\mathcal{S}=\mathcal{T} \times \mathcal{O}$.
-Here $\mathcal{T}$ is the set of task $\tau$, which cannot be observed by the agent.
-With this state definition, the state transition probability, observation probability, and reward function can be specialized as follows: $p(s_{t+1}|s_t, a_t) = p(\tau_{t+1}, o_{t+1} | \tau_{t}, o_{t}, a_t)$, $p(o_{t+1}|s_{t+1}, a_t) = p(o_{t+1} | \tau_{t+1}, o_{t+1}, a_t) = 1$ and $r(s_t, a_t) = r(\tau_t, o_t, a_t)$.
+With this assumption, the transition probability, observation probability, and reward function can be written as follows: $p(s_{t+1}|s_t, a_t) = p(\tau_{t+1}, o_{t+1} | \tau_{t}, o_{t}, a_t)$, $p(o_{t+1}|s_{t+1}, a_t) = p(o_{t+1} | \tau_{t+1}, o_{t+1}, a_t) = 1$ and $r(s_t, a_t) = r(\tau_t, o_t, a_t)$.
 As in \citet{nagabandilearning,nagabandi2018deep}, we assume that the task can change during an episode (i.e., the value of $\tau_{t+1}$ is not necessarily equal to that of $\tau_t$).
 In addition, following previous studies~\citep{finn2017meta,finn2017model,rakelly2019efficient}, we assume that the task set $\mathcal{T}$ and the initial task distribution $p(\tau_0)$ do not change in meta-training and meta-testing.
 Owing to this assumption, in our analysis and method, meta-training and meta-testing can be seen as identical.